Timeline of the Battle of Mosul (2016–17): Phase Three: March: Battle for southwestern Mosul

 The Federal Police announced on 15 March that they had captured the Iron Bridge, with the Rapid Response Division, putting them in complete control of three out of five bridges in Mosul, and also advanced to the al-Nuri Mosque.
 Iraqi officers stated that cloudy weather was slowing their advance, due to unavailability of air cover.
 Staff Brigadier Falah al-Obeidi stated that the CTS had captured the Dor al-Sikak and al-Nafut areas, the sites of ISIL's main weapons facilities, located to the west of the Old City.
-The International Organisation for Migration stated that the number of civilians who fled from western Mosul rose to 100,000.
+The International Organization for Migration stated that the number of civilians who fled from western Mosul rose to 100,000.
 Samir Dawoud al-Mohsen, an officer of the 9th Armored Division stated that Iraqi forces had begun to advance on Bab al-Bayd district.
 Iraq's military intelligence service stated that 3 senior ISIL leaders were killed in airstrikes on al-Jadida district by the Iraqi Air Force, including: Abu Anas al-Jubouri, who was an official of the suicide bomber units, Mohamed Fathy al-Jubouri, who was a military official of the group, as well as his aide, Ahmed Nawwaf al-Jubouri.
 The 9th Armored Division also captured the town of Badush, as well as a nearby village, taking control of the entire Badush region.
 The CTS also advanced in the Nablus, Yabsat, Risala, and Wadi al-Ayn districts.